invoklab/InvokController/README.md

 # Invok Controller

 ## What is this library?
 Invok Controller library is a wrapper library based on [WiFi](https://github.com/arduino-libraries/WiFi), [ESP8266WiFi](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi), and [WebSockets](https://github.com/Links2004/arduinoWebSockets) library.
-This library is used for connecting development boards to the [Controller](https://play.google.com/store/apps/details?id=com.invokcontroller.app) app through various protocol.
+This library is used for connecting development boards to the [Controller](https://play.google.com/store/apps/details?id=com.invokcontroller.app) app.
 Controller App is now available on Google Play.

 ## Disclaimer
 This library is still a work in progress.
 There may be some breaking changes in the future, which might require you to replace, re-organize, and rearrange functions or variables included in this library.
 Use this library at your own risk.